Women Return to Work

 The partners were from:

-The aim of the project is to prepare women of all ages (local, migrant, refugee and disabled) to return to employment or entrepreneurship after a period of economic inactivity by developing their key skills and competencies to improve labour mobility especially in rural areas where finding employment can be more difficult by providing them with explore opportunities to create employment.
+The aim of the project was to prepare women of all ages (local, migrant, refugee and disabled) to return to employment or entrepreneurship after a period of economic inactivity by developing their key skills and competencies to improve labour mobility especially in rural areas where finding employment can be more difficult by providing them with explore opportunities to create employment.

-Each partner will provide their expertise in specific areas: Sweden will present its ISO 9001 certified mentoring programme; Northern Ireland (UK), its working models for increased business enterprise; Poland, its effort on behalf of persons with disability and Turkey, its training initiatives for job seekers, especially women.
+Each partner provided their expertise in specific areas: Sweden will present its ISO 9001 certified mentoring programme; Northern Ireland (UK), how to support women to set up a business in rural areas; Poland, supporting women with a disability to return to work and Turkey, its vocational training initiatives for women.

 The project ran from the 1 October 2016 to the 30 September 2018.